 It's important to inspect used furniture, particularly bed frames and mattresses before bringing it into the home.
 Mattresses, in particular, carry the greatest risk of harboring Bed Bugs and their eggs.
 You should be wary of acquiring used furnishings, especially beds and couches.

 A practice that we have incorporated in our traveling is to inspect for bed bugs in hotel rooms.
 If possible, carry a flashlight with you and inspect the bed area completely as described above.
-Also, you may want to inspect or vacuum luggage when you arrive home to prevent any transference.
+Also, you may want to inspect or vacuum luggage when you arrive home to prevent tranferring bed bugs to your home.

-You can use JT Eaton Bedbug Control for Luggage and Mattresses and spray this both on your luggage and mattresses during travel.
+Spray this ready to use spray both on your luggage and mattresses during travel.

 Can I prevent bed bugs from entering my home?